matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 ### HS Register API

 The `bind_email` and `bind_msisdn` options to `/_matrix/client/r0/register` in
-the client/server API will be deprecated.
+the client/server API will be removed.
 Due to the fact that `/_matrix/identity/v2/3pid/bind` requires authentication, it will no longer be possible for the Homeserver to bind 3PIDs as part of the registration process.